lorniu/raq.el/README.md

 [![License: GPL-3.0](http://img.shields.io/:license-gpl3-blue.svg)](https://opensource.org/licenses/GPL-3.0)

 raq is an HTTP Library Adapter for Emacs.
-It suport `url.el` and [plz.el](https://github.com/alphapapa/plz.el), and can be extended.
+It support `url.el` and [plz.el](https://github.com/alphapapa/plz.el), and can be extended.

 ## Features